Speculorg/Terminal/source/services/vault/README.md

 # Vault Service

-This directory contains source code for Speculorg.Terminal.Vault.Service.
+This directory contains the Dockerfile and configuration for the Vault service, responsible for secure storage and management of secrets.